JumaJuiceTime/CairnHack/adventures/conversions/prison-of-the-hated-pretender.md

 - **Marble Sarcophagi:** Gold etched mace (d8 damage)
 - **Ornate Sarcophagus**
     - **Bars:** Bars can be bent with up to three characters with at least 30 points of STR collectively, and an appropriate setup allowing them to pool their strength.
 Attempts with insufficient strength or alternative approaches are at the GM’s discretion.
 The original adventure allows under-strength attempts to have a small chance of success, which can be represented with a STR save or a partial effect.
-    - **Trap:** Triggering the trap causes DEX save or take 1d6 STR damage.
+    - **Trap:** Triggering the trap causes AGL save or take 1d6 STR damage.
     - **Loot:** Bronze plate (3 armor, bulky)

 ## Appendix